MemaroX/PyCompilerDesign/README.md

 The journey of `PyCompilerDesign` is continuous.
 As the central reference for compiler design, its roadmap includes:

--   **Integration of Lexical Analysis:** Incorporate and enhance the lexical analysis capabilities from `FirstTryCppCompiler` to provide a complete front-end for a C-like language.
+-   **Integration of Lexical Analysis:** Incorporate and enhance the lexical analysis capabilities from `FirstTryCppCompiler` and `CppCompilerProject` to provide a complete front-end for a C-like language.
 -   **Context-Free Grammar (CFG) Support:** Extend the library to support more complex language models, including pushdown automata and context-free grammars, building upon the theoretical foundations.
 -   **Parsing Techniques:** Implement various parsing algorithms (e.g., LL(1), LR(1)) to handle CFGs and generate parse trees.
 -   **Semantic Analysis:** Develop modules for type checking, symbol table management, and other semantic validation.